-One key CSCRC aim is to attract, inspire, mentor and develop the next generation of cyber security professionals by offering the best and brightest students scholarships through our participating universities.
-Students will enjoy the added advantage of also working within the CSCRC network that includes industry participants.
+We do this by funding and fostering innovative research projects.
+We attract, inspire, mentor and develop the next generation of cyber security professionals by offering the best and brightest students scholarships through our participating universities.
+Students enjoy the added advantage of also working within the CSCRC network that includes industry participants.

-As a part of a broader government strategy, CSCRC will address the major challenge of growing Australia's cyber security sector capabilities by improving collaboration between industry and universities.
+As a part of a broader government strategy, CSCRC addresses the major challenge of growing Australia's cyber security sector capabilities by improving collaboration between industry and universities.

-CSCRC will clearly identify cyber security problems and produce applicable solutions and explain those solutions in a way that everyone can understand.
-CSCRC will also undertake a key public role in cyber security advocacy by ensuring that it provides evidence based commentary around cyber security issues.
+CSCRC clearly identifies cyber security problems, produces applicable solutions and explains those solutions to be understood by a broader audience.
+CSCRC also undertakes a key public role in cyber security advocacy by ensuring that it provides evidence-based commentary around cyber security issues.

 Critical Infrastructure Security

 A core component of cyber security is ensuring that the technology and infrastructure used is secure.
 Critical infrastructure is the core systems and architecture that are essential for Australian businesses and government to function; and by extension, for all Australians to have reliable access to these systems and services.

 This program will focus on solutions that standalone or that can be integrated into a large or small to medium enterprise to maintain security resilience.
 As we become more connected, all Australians need to be assured that they can conduct their business safely.

 The Cyber Security Cooperative Research Centre (CSCRC) aims to inspire the next generation of cyber security professionals by supporting innovative, industry-driven research into pressing cyber security problems.
 In addition to receiving scholarships, successful students from our participating universities may also work with some of the best cyber security researchers in Australia.